julianbartosz/solver-agentic-spec-coworker/archive/docs/design/v2-design-doc.md

 8.4 Environments and LLM Accounts
 Local development can use a personal Anthropic or OpenAI account, or a team account, for LLM calls.
 Keys are stored in environment variables.
 Shared and hosted environments must use organization-managed accounts and secret storage (e.g., cloud secret manager).
 The code treats the LLM client as a pluggable dependency so that keys and providers change by configuration, not by code changes.

+8.5 Agent Harness Alignment (v2)
+This project can be understood as a domain-specific “agent harness” for integration design and code generation.
+The LangGraph workflow is the orchestrator, but several harness-like capabilities are implemented in the surrounding runtime.
+This section compares the current implementation to the “agent harness” capability set described in LangChain’s deepagents documentation, and identifies which ideas are worth adopting in v2.

+8.5.1 What is already similar enough (do not chase naming) Checkpointing and resume.
+•	The workflow already supports checkpoint-based recovery and resume. o	LangGraph native checkpoint savers (Postgres and SQLite fallbacks) are wired in `src/integration_coworker/graph/runtime.py` via `checkpointer_context`, `async_checkpointer_context`, and `get_checkpointer`. o	The CLI includes “auto-resume” and “resume by run_id” features that detect interrupted runs and resume from persisted checkpoints (see `src/integration_coworker/cli.py`).
+This covers the practical need that “cross-step state durability” provides in a harness, even if it is not expressed as a generic StoreBackend.

+Filesystem access abstraction.
+•	Repository inspection is already implemented behind a provider abstraction rather than ad-hoc file IO. o	`repo_context_from_source` and `filesystem_repo_context_provider` delegate to `LocalRepoProvider` and a provider selector (`get_provider`) to build a `RepoSnapshot` (see `src/integration_coworker/repo/context.py`).
+This is operationally similar to a “FilesystemBackend” concept, even though it is domain-shaped around repositories rather than generic virtual files.

+8.5.2 Where adopting harness ideas is beneficial for v2 Large-result eviction → run artifact spooling.
+•	The workflow produces large intermediate payloads (repo snapshots, extracted spec structures, long markdown contexts, generated code bundles).
+Without an explicit spooling policy, these payloads increase memory pressure, reduce debuggability, and can encourage over-logging.
+•	v2 should add a run artifact store that writes large blobs to `data/runs/<run_id>/...` (or a DB-backed artifact table) and keeps only: o	A stable pointer (path/key) o	A short summary (counts + hashes) in `WorkflowState`.
+This is the closest analogue to deepagents “large tool result eviction”, but applied to node/state payloads rather than tool return values.

+Human-in-the-loop (HITL) gates for destructive operations.
+•	`dry_run` prevents writes, but does not provide controlled approval for writes.
+•	v2 should introduce an approval gate before applying repo changes, especially for the long-running service target.
+This gate should be narrow and explicit (repo edits, DB writes in non-dry-run mode), rather than interrupting every operation.

+Standardized repo IO boundary (“tool surface”).
+•	v2 should formalize a small internal API for repo IO (list/glob/grep/read/write/edit) implemented on top of the existing provider layer.
+•	The goal is not to become a general agent framework, but to create a single policy boundary for path validation, size limits, symlink handling, and audit logging.

+Selective “subagent” delegation via subgraphs.
+•	The deepagents “subagent” abstraction is best approximated in this codebase by explicitly bounded subgraphs (or dedicated nodes) with tight input/output contracts.
+•	Recommended v2 uses:
+o	Isolated review loops (policy review, code self-review, validation diagnosis) that return a single compact result o	Parallelizable, specialized work (e.g., generate tests for one module) bounded by cost/concurrency limits This preserves reproducibility (checkpoints + run artifacts) while avoiding the debugging complexity of unconstrained multi-agent spawning.

+8.5.3 Practical v2 adoption checklist
+The recommended “agent harness” alignment work in v2 is intentionally narrow and should be validated via existing gates:
+•	Run artifact spooling: verify artifact pointers are stable per `run_id` and that strict docs and production validation runs remain debuggable.
+•	HITL gates: ensure repo writes remain reviewable (dry-run + explicit apply step) and safe for the long-running service target.
+•	Repo IO boundary: centralize path validation, size limits, and audit logging.
+Verification hooks that already exist in-repo:
+•	Docs gate: `make docs-verify` (strict MkDocs build + docs tests + docs audit).
+•	Production-style validation: see scripts under `scripts/` (for example `scripts/test_production_*.py` and `scripts/verify_production_readiness.py`) and the validation matrix referenced by the docs.

 9. Testing & Validation Plan
 9.1 Unit & Integration Tests
 Unit tests: